Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Let's listen to the man.

-Uh their parents are stressed and they're skipping meals because they're worried about how their kids are going to eat.
+Their parents are stressed and they're skipping meals because they're worried about how their kids are going to eat.

-The second big thing I So I I wanted to just take all of this interview in context and just break it down step by step.
+So I wanted to just take all of this interview in context and just break it down step by step.

 Sure.

-The first question that I have is why can't you afford to feed your own children?
+The first question that I have is, why can't you afford to feed your own children?

 Yeah, what a damning indictment of the Muslim community.